A Tale About Love 1 — A Felicitous Encounter - Cover

 “This is a sad story, my love.
 I hope that you’ll make up now that he is so ill.
 Please promise me that you’ll try.”

-Have I said already that she is a wonderful woman?
+(Have I said already that she is a wonderful woman?)

 We did as advised, and when we came back, the doctor was waiting for us.
-He repeated the medical story and apologized that he could not do more.
+He repeated the medical story and apologised that he could not do more.
 It seemed that my father had given up on life and suffering and wanted to rest.
 He left the room but came back immediately and said that my father was awake.
 He had told him that he had visitors from Australia - a sudden emotional shock might not be the best idea - and led us to his room.

 I was distressed when I saw him lying in bed.
 I remembered him as a strong man, proud and inflexible.
 Before me was an old man, tired beyond description, and almost not able to open his eyes.
 I knelt beside his bed.